wanderingbonzi/minecraft-performance-guide/README.md

 ## **Changing settings**

-* After debloating, you can now go through all of the windows settings. (setings, control panel, file explorer settings, nvidia control panel,etc.) Go through __all__ of them and cherrypick what you want on and what you don't.
+* After debloating, now go through all of the windows settings, (setings, control panel, file explorer settings, nvidia control panel,etc.) and cherrypick what you want on and what you don't.
 If you're unsure on what a certain setting does, do some research beforehand and determine if it's worth changing or not.
 Make sure to disable Xbox Game Bar though, it's an unnecessary annoyance.

     **For NVIDIA gpus, I recommend you [follow this tutorial.](https://www.youtube.com/watch?v=KWEPjoit1_E&t=183s)**